maddyb99/pratilipi_backend/README.md

 This API has several end points which are being used to perform the given task.

+My laptop broke so I did not have enough time to complete the UI but the intended flow is as followed:

+1. Client app uses Firebase Auth to authenticate
+2. Asynchronously, client app will initialize FCM to listen for notifications
+3. (Depreciated) client app will update notification token using the `/notif` endpoint
+4. Client app POSTs basic user details to `/user` endpoint
+5. Client app can POST, GET, PATCH, DELETE `/post` endpoint for adding/deleting/updating or viewing posts
+6. On opening a post, the client will subscribe to the topic `$postId` via FCM for realtime view count updates
+7. On closing the app, the client will unsubscribe from the topic `$postId` to prevent unnecessary bandwidth usage and unnecessary notifications sent from server.

+The API part of this can be tested by requesting the endpoints as described below:

 ## Authentication/Sign In

 Authentication is being done using Firebase Auth on the client side and the User Details are then stored in the database using the following endpint